Little Inferno: Reception

 The Wii U and iOS versions received "favorable" reviews, while the PC and Switch versions received "average" reviews, according to the review aggregation website Metacritic.

 Critics lauded the game's ability to stick with players long after playing.
 Kotakus Stephen Totilo admired its simplicity, describing the game as both "quaint and bold" with an enduring, impactful presence.
 Similarly, Tyler Ohlew from Nintendo World Report praised the Wii U version for its originality and open-ended nature, noting that it encouraged players to use their imagination and creativity.
-He emphasized that its lack of a traditional structure didn’t detract from its enjoyment.
+He emphasized that its lack of a traditional structure did not detract from its enjoyment.
 GameZone gave the Wii U version a high rating, highlighting its memorable and impressive experience.

 However, some reviews criticized the game for its perceived high price relative to the gameplay.
 Reviewers pointed out that certain aspects, like the repetitive nature of the mechanics and the delays between purchasing and receiving items, could feel tedious.
 Despite these concerns, some saw these elements as deliberate commentary on gaming culture.
-For example, Joystiqs Garrett Martin suggested that the game’s intentional pacing and minimalistic design were part of a satirical reflection on how players engage with games.
+For example, Joystiqs Garrett Martin suggested that the game's intentional pacing and minimalistic design were part of a satirical reflection on how players engage with games.
 Edge also acknowledged this satire but questioned whether the game's humor fully landed.

 Criticism was more pointed in the case of the PC version.
 IGNs Anthony Gallegos found the story too vague and the puzzles uninspired.
-He also felt that the game’s mechanics, such as the need to spend in-game money to buy new items, were frustrating and unnecessary.
-In his view, the game’s few strong ideas were overshadowed by these limitations.
+He also felt that the game's mechanics, such as the need to spend in-game money to buy new items, were frustrating and unnecessary.
+In his view, the game's few strong ideas were overshadowed by these limitations.
 Lucas M. Thomas, also from IGN, felt that players who enjoyed World of Goo might find Little Inferno disappointing.
 Official Nintendo Magazine regarded the Wii U version as the fourth-best exclusive of 2012 on the Nintendo eShop.

 Little Inferno won the award for Technical Excellence, whereas it was nominated for the Seumas McNally Grand Prize and the Nuovo Award and received two Honorable Mentions at the Independent Games Festival.